 5. I will maintain open lines of communication.
-I will communicate with players, parents, officials, volunteers and administration honestly, generously, fairly and with integrity.
+I will communicate with players, parents, opposing coaches and staff, officials, volunteers and administration honestly, generously, fairly and with integrity.

 6. I will learn and know the rules of the game and the policies of the league and will support and uphold them to the best of my ability.